Making a new payment

 We want to do everything we can to make sure that you’re safe from scams when you make a new payment.

 We’ve worked with other UK banks and the regulators to make changes to the steps you need to make when you make new payments.
 The reason for these changes is to help you be as sure as you can be that your money goes to the right place.

-When you make a payment to an individual or business you haven't paid before (a 'new payee'), as well as the account number and sort code, you'll now need:
+When you make a payment to an individual or business you haven’t paid before, or change the account details of one you have, (including the account number and sort code) you’ll need:

 - The account type – personal or business

-We’ll check the details you provide against the details on the new payee’s account and let you know the results before you make the payment.
-There will be a few outcomes:
+We’ll check the details you provide against the details on the payee’s account and let you know the results before you make the payment.
+There can be a few outcomes:

 1. The name and account type match

 If you use the right name and account type, we’ll let you know that they match the account you’re trying to pay, so you can carry on with the payment.
 No payments will be made automatically.
 Even when the name and account type match, you’ll always need to confirm that you want to go ahead.